-The Vintage Guide to Love and Romance by Kirsty Greenwood
+The Vintage Guide to Love and Romance/Jessica Beam is a Hot Mess by Kirsty Greenwood

 Jessica is a young, modern, relatively well-known blogger.
 She suddenly loses her home and her job and goes in search of her long lost grandma for help.
 Her grandma Matilda lives in an affluent area of London but she too has serious money problems.